What is the Best Standing Posture?

 How you hold your body in space is your posture.
 Your everyday posture is a direct result of your everyday postural habits.
 You can choose to hold good posture or poor posture.
 The constant compressive weight of gravity is your worst enemy while standing or sitting.
 You could also refer to this as your spinal posture, back or neck posture.

 It’s actually quite easy to improve your postural habits.
 But it is a habit, and researchers suggest that it takes 10000 attempts to create a habit.
 That’s a good or a bad habit!
 Why not start the new you with a proud and posture perfect body today?

 Humans were always designed to move and be versatile.
 You were designed to move from posture to posture to avoid muscle fatigue and abnormal sustained tissue loading.
 When we were hunters and gatherers, it was easy.
 But, with specialised jobs and postures, we tend to become static for too long these days, which causes postural fatigue, which leads to posture failure.
 This means that your best posture is your next posture!

 - Correctly aligns your joints and bones while encouraging efficient muscle activity.

 - Contributes to your enhanced self-esteem!

 Your ideal standing posture should be comfortable, easily attained and maintained.
 Your best posture should feel natural and be energy efficient.
 Bad postural habits can cause a few muscular aches and pains for a few days during the early transition (posture habit change) phase.
 During this period, you can experience some temporary joint or muscle discomfort.
 These discomforts are related to mild joint adaptation as your joints realign, ligaments stretch, and postural muscles start working.
-The good news is that if you keep maintaining a good posture, your body will quickly adapt and feel more comfortable and strong in your new normal posture.
+The good news is that your body will quickly adapt and feel more comfortable and strong in your new normal posture if you keep maintaining a good posture.